XRPL-Labs/Developer-Help-Center/environments/xapps-dapps/cors-xapp.md

 * The SDK can't reach Xumm (the app), so:
 * "Could not contact Xumm host" error appears, and:
-* FOr example: the `openSignRequest` trigger doesn't fire, the Sign Request doesn't open, and:
+* For example: the `openSignRequest` trigger doesn't fire, the Sign Request doesn't open, and:
-* Xumm keeps on trying, and is stalling the init. to see if the host can be reached - yielding "Attempt n » Retry" console messages (just to make sure it isn't a timing issue).
+* Xumm keeps on trying, and is stalling the init.
+To see if the host can be reached - yielding "Attempt n » Retry" console messages (just to make sure it isn't a timing issue).

 #### Find the cause